cloudmesh-community/fa18-523-61/project-report/report.md

 ## Data Science Algorithms for Twitter Data

-For this  paper, I decided to perform an analytical exercise against a twitter data set to investigate and compare two different algorithms and how effective they are for analyzing and classifying tweets.
-I've determined from my research that Deep Learning algorithms such as Neural Networks are very effective when implemented against twitter data, but I wanted to also compare the accuracy scores and performance to that of a the Naive Bayes classification model.
-I will be collecting two datasets in python using the tweepy tool; one containing tweets with the hashtag #cats, and a second dataset containing tweets with the hashtag #dogs.
+There are numerous algorithms available to use in Python when running a script against a Twitter dataset.
+It's a good idea to perform some dedicated research and make a determination on which algorithms will accomplish your objectives.
+Deep Learning algorithms such as Neural Networks are very effective when implemented against twitter data, and can be compared using accuracy scores and performance metrics to other similar algorithms such as the Naive Bayes classification model.

 The Naïve Bayes classification method is based on Bayes Theorem probability theory to classify data into distinct classes.
 The method assumes independence between all of the attributes used in the algorithm and it works on the assumption that a particular feature in a class in unrelated to the rest of the features included in the analysis [@www-analyticsvidhaya-nb].
 Naive Bayes is a fairly simple algoritm to set up, and it runs very effectively against very large datasets such as those used in Big Data.